wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 allows arbitrary "categories".
 Here we specify 3 categories for each token:
 - `Component`: The name of the component to which the token can be applied.
 We use `Element` to indicate that these tokens apply to any HTML element.
-- 'Attribute': The atttribute(s) which this token specifies.
+- 'Attribute': The attribute(s) which this token specifies.
 The general convention here is that two tokens which specify the same attribute should not be applied at the same time.